envomp/2019-Logical-Programming/pr03_rps/pr03_rps.md

 def reverse_user_name(name: str) -> str:
     """
-    Function that takes in name as a parameter and reverses the name.
+    Function that takes in name as a parameter and reverses its letters.
 The name should also be capitalized.

     :param name: name of the player
     :return: A name that is reversed.